Your Visit to NAY

 Payment is due if registering in advance.
 Walk-ins are welcome to weekly classes, space permitting.
 Fitness and Aerial Yoga classes tend to fill a week in advance since these classes have limited space.

 Cancellation & Refund Policy | Standard

 Notice of Cancellation Policy: We ask that you cancel any reservations you have within 4 hours (or by 9pm the previous night for morning classes) so that anyone on a wait-list has time to be notified.
 If you do not cancel at least 60 minutes before class starts it will be considered a late-cancel or no-show, class payment is then forfeited.
-Purchases are refunded to your account.
+Purchases are refunded to your account if early cancelled.
 If you had a pack of classes the class would go back to your account for future use.
 If you purchased a workshop or event that is not being offered again the full purchase price will be added to your account for use at our studio.

 Parking | Lots in front and behind the building.

 There are large parking lots just in front (opposite side of Holden Street) and behind the building.
 Please honor the signs for tenant parking and other signs.
 Please use the entrance on the back side of the building--the same as Public's.

 Namaste & OM | They are said for a reason.